zephyrproject-rtos/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.rst

 A key feature of MCUboot is that images must be signed before they can be successfully uploaded and run on a target.
 To sign images, the MCUboot tool :file:`imgtool` can be used.

-To sign the sample image we built in a previous step:
+To sign the sample image built in the previous step:

 .. code-block:: console